©Riccardo Banfi

 My practice extended far beyond solitary studio work.
 Instead, my presence in the Montorsi Valley was embraced and fueled by a genuine desire for connection and dialogue.
 Daily engagement with local inhabitants - through walks in the woods, dinners, pasta workshops, board game evenings, foraging, pagan rituals, cooking, film screenings, concerts, communal meals, and more - became meaningful activities that sparked deep personal reflections on the true meaning of hospitality and what it means to inhabit a place.

 On the day of the public presentation, the works - spanning ceramics, drawing, and food design - were created in collaboration with local artisans and the host family.
-They came together around a kind of open, ever-democratic banquet table, finding their places atop garden straw, nestled in a wheelbarrow, or housed within the garden’s wooden shelter
+They came together around a kind of open, ever-democratic banquet table, finding their places atop garden straw, nestled in a wheelbarrow, or housed within the garden’s wooden shelter.

 At the heart of this residency, and the creative body it inspired, lies a continuous effort to reconnect with the cyclical rhythms that quietly govern all living beings.
 Ultimately, this unique experience at Lazy Farm transcended solitary creation, blossoming into a radiant collaborative adventure where food, art, and sustainability weave together in a tapestry of shared participation and collective growth.